 Winter wonderland?
 Trade in your winter boots for cross country skis or snowshoes.

 Wine!
 Cider!
 Beer!
-While some of our tasting room pals close-up shop in January for a much needed break, many of your fav wineries, cideries and breweries are open year-round.
-Check the hours before trekking out and look forward to a different, quieter tasting experience that often includes QT with staff or even the winemaker.
-Raise your glass and toast to all that’s to come in 2019.
+While a handful of our tasting room pals close-up shop in January for a much needed break, many of your fave wineries, cideries and breweries are open year-round.
+Check the hours before trekking out and look forward to a different, quieter tasting experience that often includes QT with staff or even the wine/beer/cider maker.
+Raise your glass and toast to all that’s to come in 2020.

-And finally, if your wallet is empty after a spend-y December, but you need a little something something, A Taste of The County for Under $10 is a round-up of affordable gift ideas that will suit any money-diet restrictions that comes with the new year.
-Happy January!
+And finally, if your wallet is empty after a spend-y December, but you need a little sumthin sumthin, A Taste of The County for Under $10 is a round-up of affordable gift ideas that will suit any money-diet restrictions .
+Happy New Year!